mdsavian/kiosk-management/README.md

 - Improve the page with a header and footer
 - Implement pagination on table
 - Create a close button on the table to close the kiosk easily

+## Products and Cart

+I added two new routes: `/products` and `/cart` to study [Recoil](https://recoiljs.org/) and [Tailwind](https://tailwindcss.com/).

+On `ProductsPage`, you can add items to a cart and go to the `CartPage`.

+These items are stored in a state called `cartState`.

+This state is shared between CartPage and ProductsPage.

+In CartPage I'm using a selector (`cartSelector`) to calculate the items total and the cart total.